HOL-Theorem-Prover/HOL/doc/next-release.md

 - `Holmake` will now follow `INCLUDES` specifications from `Holmakefiles` when given “phony” targets to build on the command-line.
 (A typical phony target is `all`.)
 As in the past, it will still act only locally if given just a clean target (`clean`, `cleanDeps` or `cleanAll`).
 To clean recursively, you must also pass the `-r` flag to `Holmake`.  ([Github issue](http://github.com/HOL-Theorem-Prover/HOL/issues/145))

--   We fixed two problems with `Datatype`.
-Thanks to Ramana Kumar for both reports.
+-   We fixed three problems with `Datatype`.
+Thanks to Ramana Kumar for the reports.
     [First](http://github.com/HOL-Theorem-Prover/HOL/issues/257), `Datatype` will no longer create a recursive type if the recursive instance  is qualified with a theory name other than the current one.
     In other words,